 • Opportunity to see themselves as an important part of the larger community

 All fifth grade students at Bridge Point will be attending Live Oak together.
-Live Oak Adventure will last two and one-half days and will be November 14-16 Monday-Wednesday.
+Live Oak Adventure will last two and one-half days and will be November 15-17 Wednesday-Friday.
 We will be going to the Highland Lakes Camp on Lake Travis.

-On Friday, November 11th, in the morning, the fifth grade team will meet with the students to go over expectations and answer questions.
+Live Oak... will be here before you know it!
+We will be leaving for Live Oak on Wednesday, November 15th and returning Friday, November 17th.
+On Friday the 10th, in the afternoon the fifth grade team will meet with the students to go over expectations and answer questions.
 Here is what we will discuss.

-We will hand out Live Oak T-shirts Friday, November 11th, and students will wear them to school on Monday the 14th.
+We will hand out Live Oak T-shirts Tuesday, the 14th, and students will wear them to school on Wednesday the 15th.

-- Drop Off: Please bring your child to school on Monday, 11/14 with their duffel bag and bedding labeled with masking tape with first and last name.
+- Drop Off: Please bring your child to school on Wednesday 11/15 with their duffel bag and bedding labeled with masking tape with first and last name.
 Our suggestion is to put bedding items, pillow, and towels in a large heavy duty garbage bag so that it is all together.
 Send an extra bag (labeled) with them for when they are packing up at camp.
-Riding the bus to school on Monday the 14th in the morning will be difficult with duffel bags and bedding, so please plan on driving your child to school that morning.
+Riding the bus to school on Wednesday the 15th in the morning will be difficult with duffel bags and bedding so please plan on driving your child to school that morning.
 Bedding and duffel bag will be dropped off by the flag pole Monday morning.
 Look for your Homeroom teacher's spot labeled with their name.
 This is where items will be dropped off.
-Students will attend morning assembly and Specials like a normal school day.
+Students will attend morning assembly and Specials Monday like a normal school day.
 We'll be leaving shortly after Specials.

 -Please watch the weather to make sure your child is packing appropriately.
 It is suppose to be a little cooler and we do have night activities so please pack long pants and a jacket.
 Remember not to over pack... they will be wearing the clothes they have on Monday so all they need is something for Tuesday and Wednesday.
 Whatever they pack, they have to carry.
 We do recommend that students pack rain gear (poncho and extra pair of tennis shoes) in case it is wet outside.
 Please make sure your child packs closed toe athletic shoes.
 Remember we will be outside the majority of the time so please don't send anything that could get ruined.